+The proprietary ESG scoring methodology enables the Investment Team to grasp the ESG risks of investee companies in an effective and objective manner and consider them in the investment decisions.
+The database combines the proprietary research information, sector analysts' insights, and external data to evaluate the ESG scores of investee companies using both quantitative and qualitative approaches.
 The ESG score is given to each of the 2000 companies listed on the Tokyo Stock Exchange First Section (the TOPIX component stocks).
 These scores are updated every quarter.
 For investment candidates (see section 4.
-Investment strategy) the Investment Team considers the latest score before investing and confirms the stock score is above 50.
+Investment strategy) the Investment Team considers the latest score before investing.